llm-jp/massive-sft/README.md

 # massive-sft

+## How to Download the SFT Models
+Work in progress.
+Scheduled for release in November.

 ## Details of Evaluation Results

 We evaluated over **1,000 models** on downstream tasks using [OpenCompass](https://github.com/open-compass/opencompass), an LLM evaluation tool.